Laying the foundation for the digital future of Switzerland’s third largest bank

-By the beginning on January 2019, the project was concluded following further migration waves, and all Swiss Raiffeisen banks have been live on the Avaloq solution since then – an unprecedented success story and one of the largest such projects in global retail banking.
+Following further migration waves, the project was concluded by the beginning of January 2019, and all the Swiss Raiffeisen banks have been live on the Avaloq solution since then – an unprecedented success story and one of the largest such projects in global retail banking.

 “This new core banking system allows us to provide our employees with a new platform.
 With this, Raiffeisen Switzerland is laying the foundation for the agile implementation of future digital projects.
 We would like to thank everyone at Avaloq and ARIZON who has been involved in the project for their constructive and professional work.”

 Rolf Olmesdahl COO and Member of the Executive Board of Raiffeisen Switzerland